 - Melting Ability– It’s essential to find out about the fat content of the cheese because the higher the fat content, the easier it will melt.
-The melt you would want to achieve is a non-oily or lumpy, whatever cheese you prepare your pizza for.
+The melt you would want to achieve is a non-oily or lumpy, whatever cheese you prepare your pie for.

 - Taste – Pizza cheese toppings are typical to mix flavors to enhance the taste.
-Provolone and Mozzarella cheese are almost of the same stretch and flavor.
+Provolone and Mozzarella cheese are almost the same stretch and flavor.

-At the same time, if you are not very particular with the stretch, you can consider other stretchy cheese for pizza, such as cheddar, Fontina, Muenster, Gouda, etc., and pair it with different toppings you want.
+At the same time, if you are not very particular with the stretch, you can consider other stretchy cheese for pizza, such as cheddar, Fontina, Muenster, Gouda, etc., and pair it with the different toppings you want.

 - Color– Aim to reach the ultimate light golden brown color in the pizza as the cheese is cooked without burning.
 Also, check for moisture content because it’s an additional factor that impacts the browning of the cheese.